kisudsoe/PostGWAS-tools/r2d1_report.md

-# Post-GWAS analysis : Type 1 Diabetes
+# Post-GWAS analysis: Type 1 Diabetes

 This is a log file for analyzing "Type I Diabetes Mellitus" (EFO0001359) from GWAS Catalog.